ufukcanli/Members/README.md

 Although nobody asked me to the detail screen, I wanted this app to have a simple detail screen.
 I've been trying SwiftUI for few weeks and I wanted to use it in this project.
 I believe SwiftUI is so close to be production ready, I can't wait the make apps with it.
 It does a lot of job under the hood so you can build stuff in a short amount of time.
 This is awesome especially for indie developers.

+And if you keep digging, you can find some extra features too like deleting member, restoring list, empty state message and etc.

 I believe I did a great job in few days.
 I wanted to finish the project as soon as possible because midterms are coming 😅 Thank you for this opportunity and please feel free to ask me about more specific things.
 Can't wait the meet you all!